braddmg/Metagenomics/README.md

 ```

 ## Assigning taxonomy to metagenomic contigs
-For this labor we will use [Kaiju](https://github.com/bioinformatics-centre/kaiju) tool.
-It allows to assign the closest taxonomy to each contig in a metagenomic assembly using different databases.
+For assigning taxonomy to metagenomic contigs we will use [Kaiju](https://github.com/bioinformatics-centre/kaiju) tool.
+This tool assigns the closest taxonomy to each contig in a metagenomic assembly using protein-level classification and various databases.
 In this example we will employ the SwissProt database.
-To see how to index or download a databse see the tutorial in the [Kaiju github repository](https://github.com/bioinformatics-centre/kaiju).
+For instructions on indexing or downloading databases, refer to the [Kaiju github repository](https://github.com/bioinformatics-centre/kaiju).
 ```bash
 kaiju -z 32 -t database/swissprot_nodes.dmp -f database/kaiju_db_refseq.fmi -i metagenomes.fa -o kaiju.out -v
 ```